bhurwitz33/be487-fall-2023/exercises/04_project_setup/04_01-organization.md

 ## File names

-Sometimes you will see bioinformaticists use file extensions to indicate what analyses have been run the the file.
+Sometimes you will see bioinformaticists use file extensions to indicate what analyses have been run on the file.
 For example, you might see a raw data file called ERR2198720.fastq, and then the quality trimmed file called ERR2198720.trimmed.fastq.
 This is a bad idea!
 The reason is that file names can get very long (e.g. ERR2198720.trimmed.human_removed.phix_removed.fastq).
 Yikes!
 This is also a problem for automating tasks in an HPC pipeline where you have to remember all those extensions when referring back to the file.
 Instead, we can just save the files (with the same name, ERR2198720.fastq) in different directories according to what analysis was run on them.
 You will come to appreciate this later!

 ## Documenting your activity on the project